yuyichao/explore/julia/new_gc/bit_swap.md

     One of the information we can keep track of is that if there were any young allocated cell when entering the GC (including young live ones from the last GC and newly allocated ones since the last GC).
-This bit should be set or cleared by the sweep (1 and 2) depending of if there's any young cells in the page and set by the allocator when it starts to allocate in a page.
+This bit should be set or cleared by the sweep (1 and 2) depending on if there's any young cells in the page and set by the allocator when it starts to allocate in a page.